jrsmth/spock/content/12-spock-spring/README.md

                 * Here, the class is tested as a closed chain
         * Integration Tests:
             * Where we test the interactions between units of our application
-            * This is typically at the microservice-level; we test each exposed endpoint that is exposed by the service
+            * This is typically at the microservice-level; we test each endpoint that is exposed by the service
                 * Here, the microservice is tested as a closed chain
         * End-to-end Tests:
             * Where we test the end-user functionality of our application